New public data releases will help drive improvements in services, contribute to growth and innovation and drive the open data revolution.

 We will strengthen people’s access to data and improve the usability of data through the following measures:

-- open data released by government will be marked against inventor of the world wide web Tim Berners-Lee’s 5 Star Scheme for data quality and reusability; and
+- open data released by government will be marked against inventor of the world wide web Tim Berners-Lee’s 5-star scheme for data quality and reusability

 Minister for the Cabinet Office Francis Maude said:

 Data is the new raw material of the 21st century.
 It allows citizens to hold governments to account, drives improvements in public services by informing choice, and provides a feedstock for innovation and growth.

 We promised to be the most transparent government in British history - and we are doing just that.
 With nearly 9,000 datasets on our flagship portal data.gov.uk the open data story is only just beginning.

 We will keep putting more data, of higher quality, into the public domain so everyone can reap the benefits of transparency and open data in the future.
 The prize - better public services and a more prosperous UK - is just too good to ignore.